-If you don’t believe you’re addicted to coffee and the caffeine in it then why not try the upcoming 10 Steps to Giving Up Coffee for a week or two and see if it improves your energy and well being.
+If you don’t believe you’re addicted to coffee and the caffeine in it then why not try the upcoming 10 Steps to Giving Up Coffee for a week or two and see if it improves your ability to relax and sense of wellbeing.
 If you choose you can always go back.
-At least you will have proven to yourself that you actually have a choice.
+At least you will have proven to yourself that you actually have a choice in the matter.

 At some level I probably knew that coffee wasn’t that good for me.
 But when I really looked deeply into just how damaging it can be, I found I just didn’t want to drink it anymore.

 If you haven’t read the previous post on the 7 Digestive Problems with Coffee it’s worth taking a few minutes now for some extra motivation.

 This article also lists 10 different ways coffee negatively affects your health including constantly elevating the stress hormone cortisol, depleting minerals in your body, decreasing insulin sensitivity and raising triglycerides, LDL cholesterol and homocysteine, all markers for an increased risk of heart disease.

 Step 3 – Set a Start Time and Follow a Plan to Give Up Coffee